 Kylin also supports naive compression algorithms in HBase and Hive.

-Data cubes are essentially HBase tables.
+Data cubes are stored as HBase tables.
 Given a dimension column set, Kylin pre-aggregates all possible combinations of their attributes by map-reduce jobs, then encode the dimensions with dictionary encoding.
-Finally, Kylin encodes all data cubes to `Rowkey`s in HBase.
-The format of a `Rowkey` is `cuboid id + attribute`.
-For example, assume a data cube on `year` and `city` with cuboid id `00000001`, and there is a row `year=1994, city=Beijing, sum(sales)=100`, and a dictionary maps `1994=0, Beijing=1`, there will be an entry in the HBase table `Rowkey=00000001+01, value=100`.
+Finally, Kylin encodes all data cubes to

 Kylin supports star schema and snowflake schema.
 A user needs to specify fact tables and lookup tables before building cubes.
 Kylin pre-joins the tables when building data cubes.

-The Apache Calcite query engine does code generation for SQL queries.
+Apache Calcite does code generation for SQL queries.

 Kylin relies on HBase to execute queries.
 HBase is a tuple-at-a-time execution engine.

 Kylin supports a subset of Apache Calcite's supported queries.
 Since Kylin is a pure OLAP engine, it only supports